 WOLF: I need to think here… I mean, I always liked going up to Scandinavia.
 The Finnish people were always hardcore fans.
 Pretty wild fans.
 I don’t have any special recollection from that concert, though, but I always enjoyed being up here, honestly.
 It’s a very cool part of the world, the people are very friendly and love the peaceful heavy metal atmosphere, you know?
 It’s not a whole bunch of idiots.
 They’re very sophisticated and educated people, yet they like heavy metal.
 I like that.

-METAL-RULES: Cause I?m from Finland I have to ask if you have any special memories from our country?
+METAL-RULES: Cause I’m from Finland.
+I have to ask if you have any special memories from our country?

 WOLF: That Midsummer Night?
 Whatever, I remember the sun never went down, so it was like that Midsummer festival?

-WOLF: Yeah it must have been that one!
+WOLF: Yeah, it must have been that one!

-Wolf having fun !
+Wolf is having fun!